kuzzleio/documentation-old/src/guide/essentials/security.md

 - a boolean.
 If `true`, the `role` allows the given action.
 - an object describing a dynamic right definition.
 For more information check out the [advanced roles documentation]({{ site_base_path }}guide/kuzzle-depth/roles-definitions)).

-As an example, below is the `role` definition that Kuzzle Backend uses to request authorization from the anonymous user once the administrator account is created and anonymous access is blocked.
+As an example, below is the `role` definition that Kuzzle uses to request authorization from the anonymous user once the administrator account is created and anonymous access is blocked.

 ```js
 var anonymousRole = {